Frey-mond/avocados/report.md

 ## Method

 1. For question #1, first be able to plot anything with `plotly` as a, we will need geospatial data.
 Unfortunately, our avocado dataset does not come with geospatial data so we will need to load external geospatial data for the U.S. We might have to do a join.
-We will also have to filter `region` to only states.
+We will also have to filter `region` to only cities.
 From there we will be able to create Choropleth plots.
 For `AveragePrice` vs `TotalVolume` the two columns would be plotted onto one graph using `subplots()` from `matplotlib.pyplot` as a stacked line plot.
 After loading in the geospatial data we can plot two seperate Choropleth plots.
 Ideally we would want to have a time component using `year` or
 `Date` but initially it will be either one chosen year or an aggregate of all the observations.
 By plotting `AveragePrice` vs `TotalVolume` on one  graph, we should hopefully be able to see trends and potential correlation between the two columns.
-For the Chorpleth plot we will be able to see how states differ and maybe regional differences or similarities.
+For the Chorpleth plot we will be able to see how cities differ and maybe regional differences or similarities.

 2. For question #2, filtering all the data is incredibly important to create the right kind of trends that we want to make.
 For the avocado prices, we'd want to pick